weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 3 Advanced tips.md

 gcent: 0.41666666666666663
 ```

-As the result is stored in the variable `my_result`, we can also print it to see the value of graph centrality.
+As the results are stored in the variable `my_results`, we can also print it to see the value of graph centrality.

 ```
-print(my_result)
+print(my_results)
 ```

 And the output is shown below.